microsoft/FluidFramework/components/experimental/spaces/README.md

 # Spaces

 **Spaces** is a Fluid component that provides a grid layout for users to compose their own experiences by adding and re-arranging components.
-This is a beginner thought exercise at how modular document types could work.
+This example explores how modular document types could work in Fluid.

 ## Getting Started